Malik Muhammad | 2026 CB Draft Profile

 Boundary Zone Corner

-Cover 3 is the correct primary deployment where he can keep his eyes forward, read the quarterback and react to throws without extended man responsibilities.
+Cover 3 is the correct primary deployment where he can keep his eyes forward, read the quarterback and react to throws; extended man coverage responsibilities expose the technique limitations quickly.

 Contribution